2024 United States presidential election in Ohio

 The 2024 United States presidential election in Ohio was held on Tuesday, November 5, 2024, as part of the 2024 United States presidential election in which all 50 states plus the District of Columbia participated.
 Ohio voters chose electors to represent them in the Electoral College via a popular vote.
 Ohio had 17 electoral votes in the Electoral College, following reapportionment due to the 2020 United States census in which the state lost a seat.

 Republican Donald Trump ultimately won Ohio for the third straight election, defeating Democrat Kamala Harris by 11.21%, the widest presidential margin of victory in the state since fellow Republican Ronald Reagan's 18.76% in 1984.
+Trump became the third presidential candidate to carry Ohio three times, following Franklin D. Roosevelt (the only previous candidate with three consecutive victories here) and Richard Nixon.
 Prior to the election, all major news organizations considered Ohio a state Trump would once again win, or a likely red state.
-A former swing state, Ohio has not been won by a Democratic nominee for president since Barack Obama in 2012.
+A former bellwether and swing state, Ohio has not voted for a Democratic nominee for president since Barack Obama in 2012.
 No Republican has ever won the presidency without winning Ohio.
 Since 2012, Ohio has been trending towards the GOP.
 The state is currently moderately to strongly Republican.
-Trump's 2024 statewide victory was the first double-digit win at the presidential level for Ohio since Republican George H.W.
-Bush's 10.85% in 1988.
+Trump's 2024 statewide victory was the first double-digit win at the presidential level for Ohio since Republican George H. W. Bush's 10.85% in 1988.
 Ohio was the home state of Trump's running mate JD Vance.

 The election was held concurrently with a U.S. Senate race in Ohio, in which Republican nominee Bernie Moreno unseated Democratic incumbent Sherrod Brown, which was partly credited to Trump's overall success in the state.
 Additionally, an attempt to establish a redistricting commission (with the goal of ending gerrymandering) was proposed on the state's ballot but was defeated.
 Trump's denouncement of this is also perceived as having had an influence on this, amongst a number of other factors.

 Primary elections

 Democratic primary

 The Ohio Democratic primary was held on March 19, 2024, alongside the Arizona, Illinois, and Kansas primaries.

-President Biden won every county and 87.06% of the vote, but, despite having already dropped out, U.S. Representative Dean Phillips won three delegates.
+President Joe Biden won every county and 87.06% of the vote, but, despite having already dropped out, U.S. Representative Dean Phillips won three delegates.
 Congressman Phillips was still on the ballot on election day, and gained his delegates by meeting the 15% threshold of votes needed to receive a delegate in a congressional district in the state's 2nd, 6th, and 14th districts.